-On Tuesday, Smollett attended an emergency hearing with his lawyer during which all charges against him were dropped, according to the defense attorneys – a confounding end to one of the most bizarre and baffling alleged criminal attacks involving a Hollywood star in recent American history.
+At an emergency hearing in a Cook County courtroom in Illinois, all criminal charges against Smollett were dropped – a confounding end to one of the most bizarre and baffling alleged criminal attacks involving a Hollywood star in recent American history.

 The suggestion by Chicago police officials that the incident was a hoax infuriated investigators and much of America, devastated Smollett's fans and the various civil rights groups that publicly rushed to his defense – and nearly destroyed the promising young career of a man previously seen as a cultural role model representing a new generation of inclusion, diversity and tolerance.

-Here is a timeline of the Smollett case as it unfolded over the past several weeks.
+Here is a timeline of the Smollett case as it unfolded in recent months.

 Jan.
 22: Smollett reports to police receiving a threatening letter sent to the Fox studio where ‘Empire’ is filmed, containing threatening language and laced with a powdery substance investigators believe was likely crushed-up Tylenol.

 Jan.
 29: Smollett is allegedly attacked at 2 a.m. near his apartment in Chicago.
 Two masked assailants poured "an unknown chemical substance" on him, possibly bleach, and wrapped a rope around his neck, he told police.
 In a follow-up interview with police, Smollett alleges that the attackers yelled “MAGA country,” a reference to President Donald Trump’s ‘Make America Great Again’ slogan.